 - Accidental Misnaming: Greg tends to do this, most often with Pencil Pusher.
 This includes narration when he's the character in focus at the time.
+When Luna refers to Pencil Pusher by name, Greg even thinks that she got it wrong.

 - Apologises a Lot: At one point Fluttershy spends thirty minutes apologizing to the mayor, then apologizes for apologizing so much.